 - Buffy and Angel give one to Jasmine in chapter 24:

-- Related in the Adaptation: It has been all but explicitly stated that Caleb is Lindsey's brother, with the two having had such a serious falling-out years ago that Lindsey thanks God his family were rid of Caleb even before he learns that Caleb is serving the First.
+- Related in the Adaptation: After a series of strong hints, it's eventually spelled out that Caleb is Lindsey's brother (specifically his older paternal half-brother), with the two having had such a serious falling-out years ago that Lindsey thanks God his family were rid of Caleb even before he learns that Caleb is serving the First.

 - Rejected Apology: After a rather brutal spat between them in chapter 28, Buffy tries to apologize to Faith.
 Faith refuses to accept it, because Buffy herself confesses that part of her didn't even want to do so, and because Angel talked her into doing it.